 - A student may appeal to the Examination Appeals Board against a decision of an examiner or of the Exam Board.
-A refusal to make a decision (within the period of time set by the law or these regulations) will be considered equivalent to a decision.
-In the absence of such a period of time, a decision term of 6 working weeks applies. - 2.
-The appeal must be submitted to the Legal Protection Office via Osiris Zaak within 6 weeks of the decision.
+A refusal to make a decision (within the period of time set by the law or these regulations) will be considered equivalent to a decision. - 2.
+The appeal must be submitted to the Legal Protection Office via Osiris Case within 6 weeks of the decision.
 The Office ensures that the appeal is brought before the Examination Appeals Board.
 For the procedure, see the Legal Protection Desk Regulations, Annex I to the Student Charter part 1, available on the Student Portal.
 If the notice of appeal is submitted after that term, it will not be considered, except in the case of force majeure.
 Should it not be possible to submit a notice of appeal within the six-week term, the student may submit a provisional notice of appeal in anticipation of a reasoned notice of appeal. - 3.
 The requirements a notice of appeal should meet, are described in the Examination Appeals Board (CBE) Regulations, Annex J tot the Student Charter part 1, available on the Student Portal.
 The student may be assisted in this procedure by an ombudsman. - 4.
 Upon receipt of the notice of appeal by the CBE, the Exam Board will be asked to examine within a period of 3 weeks whether or not settlement is possible.
 If this is not possible, the Exam Board must file a statement of response.
 The further course of procedure before the CBE can be found in the Regulations referred to in paragraph 3. - 5.
 In principle, CBE will give its decision within fourteen days, after the court hearing.
 The reasoned decision will follow later. - 6.
-A student may appeal to the Higher Education Appeals Board (CBHO) within 6 weeks of the decision of the CBE, if he disagrees with that decision.
-CHBO is an independent court of law.
-It is not possible to appeal against the decision of the CBHO.
+A student may appeal to the Administrative Jurisdiction Division of the Council of State (formerly: Higher Education Appeals Board) within 6 weeks of the decision of the CBE, if he disagrees with that decision.
+It is not possible to appeal against the decision of the Administrative Jurisdiction Division of the Council of State.